srtfisher/Lockdown-WPAdmin/README.md

 Requirements
 ------------
 WordPress 3.0

-PHP 5
+PHP 5.2
 MySQL 5

 Description
 -----------

 This plugin will hide /wp-admin/ when you aren't logged in.
 If a user isn't logged in and they attempt to access /wp-admin/ directly, they will be unable to and it will return a 404.
+It can also rename the login URL.
 Also, you can add HTTP authentication directly from WP admin and add custom username/password combinations for the HTTP auth, or use the WordPress credentials.
 This doesn't touch any .htaccess files or change the WordPress core files.
 All the CSS/Images under /wp-admin/ are still accessible, just not the .php ones.

-If you enable HTTP authencation, it will add HTTP auth to wthe PHP files in /wp-admin/.
-It will also rename the login URL from /wp-login.php to whatever you want (/login/, /random-stuff/, etc)
+If you enable HTTP authencation, it will add HTTP auth to the PHP files in /wp-admin/

 Installation